Building a REST Service with Scala

 • GET /customer/ to search for Customers with specific parameters.

 • Operating on the JVM.
-It is known fact that Java is de facto the most popular programming language for enterprise.
+It is a known fact that Java is the de facto most popular programming language for enterprise.
 Many libraries are written in Java.
-A variety of tools are designed for JVM.
+A variety of tools are designed for the JVM.
 Environments have been stable for years.
-It can be rather risky to change the entire programming stack even if this step may provide apparent benefits.
-But Scala has a great interoperability with existing Java code because it still operates on the JVM, has compatible byte code and allows Scala applications to use most of the JVM libraries.
-Furthermore, developers are able to apply their existing Java skills after migration.
-Therefore, Scala could be integrated into enterprise infrastructure quite smoothly.
+It can be rather risky to change the entire programming stack, even if this step may provide apparent benefits.
+But Scala has great interoperability with existing Java code because it runs on the JVM, produces compatible bytecode, and lets Scala applications use most JVM libraries.
+Furthermore, developers can apply their existing Java skills after the migration.
+Therefore, Scala could be integrated into the enterprise infrastructure quite smoothly.

 • Functional programming.
-Except that Scala is a pure object-oriented language it provides syntactic sugar for functional programming.
-Like a pattern matching, anonymous and higher-order functions, currying, immutable collections, etc.
+Although Scala is a pure object-oriented language, it provides syntactic sugar for functional programming.
+Like pattern matching, anonymous and higher-order functions, currying, immutable collections, etc.

 • Concise and powerful syntax.
 Code size is reduced significantly compared to an equivalent application written in Java.
 This may improve development performance: less key-strokes to make, easier code review and testing.
-Moreover, many features like function passing and type inference can reduce syntactic overhead.
+Moreover, features such as function passing and type inference can reduce syntactic overhead.

 • Static typing.
 Scala is equipped with a rich and balanced type system.
-It provides compile time constraints that could help to avoid certain erroneous scenarios.
-On the other hand, a local type inference mechanism allows developers not to annotate the program with redundant type information.
+It provides compile-time constraints that could help to avoid certain erroneous scenarios.
+On the other hand, a local type inference mechanism allows developers to avoid annotating the program with redundant type information.

 The following software was also used: